OmdenaAI/south-africa-chapter-mapping-urban-v/src/data/README.md

 # Data
-This folder contains the statistical data collected during the course of the project.
+This folder contains the statistical datasets created during the course of the project.